 Must see places and things to do on the Isle of Man

 Today Clare introduces some of these places to you with the fifteen unique and quirky sights that are spread throughout our beautiful island.
 I’d like to also thank artist Alice Quayle who has created a delightful illustrated map which gives you a great idea as to where to find each one!
-(Scroll to the bottom of the post for the illustration)
+(Scroll to the bottom of the post for the illustration).
+And now I introduce Clare.

 1. Magnetic Hill